anargu/anargu.github.io/about.md

 comments: false
 ---

-Hi, I am a Software developer with 5 years of full-stack experience designing, developing and enhancing software solutions and research scientific projects.
+Hi, I am a Software developer with five years of full-stack experience designing, developing, and enhancing software solutions and doing scientific research projects.
 Passionate about science, new technologies, and innovation in computer vision projects.
 Experience developing and implementing augmented reality projects.

 ## Tech Skills
 EXPERT\